microsoft/PartnerResources/_docs/Azure/AppDev/Modernizing Java Applications.md

   * Git Integration
   * Containers (Linux + Windows)

 **Observability**: The partner must articulate their strategy for knowing the health of the solution.
-They must implement one or more of the below listed services:
+They must implement one or more of the services listed below:

   * Application Insights
   * Azure Monitor